-The macrovariable \$DECOMP is also used for selection of conjugate direction or biconjugate direction methods.
-In this case it do not concern a kind of matrix decomposition.
+The macrovariable \$DECOMP is also used for the selection of conjugate direction methods.
+In this case it does not concern the kind of matrix decomposition.

 The serial number of the method is specified by the macrovariable \$NUMBER.
-It determines an individual realization of the direction determination and is explained in Section 3.12.
+It determines an individual realization of the direction determination.